-1st/5th Battalion Gordon Highlanders
+5th Battalion Gordon Highlanders

-1. Brothers Who Died in the Great War
+Brothers Who Served in the Great War

-Brothers who died - The Thomson Family
+The Thomson Family

 I am indebted to Eve Haswell, William Thomson's grandaughter, for the information about this family and the photographs.